 Descent Soundtrack (Mac), Johann Langlie / Brian Luzietti / Larry Peacock / Jim Torres / Tim Wiles, 1995

 Among the titles that ushered in the new era of 3D gaming during the mid-1990s, Descent sometimes gets a bit overlooked.
-Two years after Doom, Descent took the depiction of three-dimensional spaces in video games to the next level.
+Two years after Doom, Descent took the visualisation of three-dimensional spaces in video games to the next level.
 Through the framework of a space flight simulator, Parallax Software gave players six degrees of freedom to shoot their way through a series of off-world mines.
-Another first was the use of (almost) exclusively 3D graphics to depict the game’s world, instead of bitmaps.
-It was no wonder that Descent was able to pull off such technical feats – its co-creators Mike Kulas and Matt Toschlog had previously worked on another revolutionary 3D title: Ultima Underworld.
-Critical acclaim and strong sales figures rewarded Parallax Software’s daring, leading to a number of ports and sequels – and enough fan devotion to crowdfund a prequel decades later!
+Another first was the use of (almost) exclusively 3D graphics – instead of bitmaps – to depict the game’s world.
+It was no wonder that Descent could pull off such technical feats – its co-creators Mike Kulas and Matt Toschlog had previously worked on another revolutionary 3D title: Ultima Underworld.
+Critical acclaim and strong sales figures rewarded Parallax Software’s daring, leading to several ports and sequels – and enough fan devotion to crowdfund a prequel decades later!

-Tracing the creation of the Descent soundtrack is a mildly confusing affair, thanks to the game’s various ports.
+Tracing the Descent soundtrack’s creation is a mildly confusing affair, thanks to the game’s various ports.
 The original PC release came with a MIDI soundtrack composed by Ken Allen, Brian Luzietti, Larry Peacock, Leslie Spitzer, Jim Torres and Tim Wiles.
-Some of these artists had previously worked on other titles by publisher Interplay, while other composers don’t seem to have had much of a career in games outside of the Descent franchise.
-The score was heavily influenced by industrial music bands of the day like Nine Inch Nails, Skinny Puppy and Front Line Assembly, with this particular genre reaching its peak of popularity in the mid-1990s.
-The Mac and PlayStation ports released later on used CD audio, including arranged versions of some of the PC MIDI compositions, as well as licensed tracks by Nivek Ogre and Type-O Negative.
+Some of these artists had previously worked on other titles by publisher Interplay.
+Others don’t seem to have had much of a career in games outside of the Descent franchise.
+The score was heavily influenced by industrial music bands like Nine Inch Nails, Skinny Puppy and Front Line Assembly – no surprise, given this particular genre reached its peak of popularity in the mid-1990s.
+The Mac and PlayStation ports released later on used CD audio, including arranged versions of some of the PC MIDI compositions and licensed tracks by Nivek Ogre and Type-O Negative.

 Be that as it may, there’s no need to ponder these questions for too long.
 After all, what counts is that the Descent soundtrack is a masterful exercise in maximalist genre-bending, a monumental beast of a game score written during a time when composers discovered the joys of working with live instruments – throwing caution and restraint to the wind in the process.
 Yes, this is clearly music inspired by contemporary industrial metal and electronic influences (similar to Burke Trieschmann’s best scores).
-However, Langlie and Peacock’s pieces mash such a staggering amount of ideas and styles together that their score emerges as something entirely original – constantly intense and innovative, but equally blessed with such assured pacing that the music’s relentless attitude never becomes overbearing.
+However, Langlie and Peacock’s pieces mash such a staggering amount of ideas and styles together that their score emerges as something entirely original.
+It’s a constantly intense and innovative work, but equally blessed with such assured pacing that the music’s relentless attitude never becomes overbearing.

 “Title” stakes the composers’ claim to fame firstly with a runtime of no less than six minutes – setting a template for the rest of Descent soundtrack, where most tracks enthusiastically cram in so much that they can’t help but break through the five-minute mark.
 “Title” alone circles through more styles than other game soundtracks in their entirety.
 There’s trippy 90s electronica, squealing free jazz saxophone leads, hauntingly atmospheric synth leads, noisy guitar episodes driven by textural exploration rather than melodic gratification.
 It’s all anchored by hand percussion rhythms that imbue the music with a surprisingly organic groove, elegantly countering the cue’s densely arranged electronic elements.

 For any soundtrack that already starts at 100%, it’s hard to find places to go as the big showdown approaches, but the Descent soundtrack pulls off this rare feat.
-“Venus Atmospheric Lab” feels like a tidal wave that’s about the crush listeners as it cranks up every single one of its components to 11 – be that the album’s heaviest, most singled-minded beat, an apocalyptic staccato synth riff or blindingly dissonant guitar riffs.
+“Venus Atmospheric Lab” feels like a tidal wave that’s about the crush listeners as it cranks up every single one of its components to 11 – be that the album’s heaviest, most singled-minded beat, an apocalyptic staccato synth figure or blindingly dissonant guitar riffs.
 That the whole thing comes together organically without collapsing under its own weight is further testament to the composers’ skills.
-“Venus Nickel-Iron Mine”’s progressive techno gives way to the almost hypnotic nightmare that is “Mercury Core”’s combination of downright catchy rhythms assaulted by some of game music’s most abrasive guitar lines.
+“Venus Nickel-Iron Mine” ’s progressive techno gives way to the almost hypnotic nightmare that is “Mercury Core” ’s combination of downright catchy rhythms assaulted by some of game music’s most abrasive guitar lines.